MATR

 Cosa vuol dire essere concepiti in un luogo di morte? È differente il rapporto con la morte (e con la vita) di una persona che è stata concepita nello stesso luogo in cui, pochi mesi prima, è avvenuto un lutto? È risaputo che esiste una profonda connessione tra fratelli, ma cosa vuol dire essere collegati con un fratello morto ancor prima di nascere?
 E che ruolo gioca in tutto questo il morboso rapporto con la madre, una madre silenziosa ma impaurita, figlia di una generazione che non ha parlato dei propri problemi e che ancor meno li ha affrontati?

-Quanto pesa il silenzio di una famiglia - e altrettanto di una società - in cui si corre sempre?
+Quanto pesa il silenzio di una famiglia - e altrettanto di una società - in cui si occulta sempre?
 Quanto pesa il silenzio in una società in cui ci viene detto che un aborto è “spontaneo”, come se la morte potesse bussare alla nostra porta così, senza un motivo reale o specifico?

 Cominciavo a immaginare il buio pesto all’esterno del pianeta Terra e a ipotizzare cosa potesse pensare la mia mente se quest’ultima fosse ancora in grado di pensare, ma in assenza del mio corpo.

-Questa sensazione è poi apparentemente passata col trascorrere del tempo ed è riemersa solamente intorno ai miei ventitré anni, quando ho iniziato a soffrire di forti attacchi di panico e di seri problemi di insonnia.
+Questa sensazione è poi apparentemente passata col trascorrere del tempo ed è riemersa solamente intorno ai miei ventitré anni, quando ho iniziato a soffrire di forti attacchi di panico e di effettivi problemi di insonnia.
 L’idea di andare a dormire ha iniziato a spaventarmi, come se l’atto di addormentarmi diventasse l’inizio della mia stessa morte.

 E se è nel sonno e nel buio che cerchiamo di riconnetterci al nostro stato originario, allora mi domando il perché della mia profonda difficoltà nell’accettare di “dover” dormire.
 Ho sempre pensato ai nove mesi che trascorriamo all’interno di nostra madre come ai migliori della nostra vita, i meno complicati, i più protetti, quelli durante i quali più ci siamo sentiti amati, o desiderati.
 Ma se per alcune persone non fosse così?
 E se fosse necessario un ritorno al luogo d’origine per poter comprendere le difficoltà della nostra vita?